 This is why you will not see ingredient lists on your favorite bottle at the grocery store.
 Wine-makers aren’t required to disclose what they put in their batches under the ATTTB, including potentially-hazardous additives.

-Journalist Bianca Bosker, author of Cork Dork (Penguin Books, 2017), details how commercial wines are made.
+Journalist Bianca Bosker, the author of Cork Dork (Penguin Books, 2017), details how commercial wines are made.

 “One of the things that I did was to go into this wine conglomerate [Treasury Wine Estates] that produces millions of bottles of wine per year,” Bosker said in an interview for Smithsonian Magazine.
 “People are there developing wine the way flavor scientists develop the new Oreo or Doritos flavor.”

-Most wine-makers have one primary goal: to produce beverages that appeal to the America consumer so they will buy more, regardless of health concerns.
+Most wine-makers have one primary goal: to produce beverages that appeal to the American consumer so they will buy more, regardless of health concerns.